|Location: 57°08'73"N 002°03'50W|

 The Port also has a secure landing stage for cruise vessel tenders wishing to land or collect passengers for larger vessels anchored out in the bay.

-Aberdeen Harbour ISPS approved facilities with a range of support service companies for the Cruise Operators.
+Aberdeen Harbour is an ISPS approved facility with a range of support service companies for the Cruise Operators.

 Aberdeen Harbour operates a compulsory pilotage service for vessels over 60 metres in length.
 One hour’s notice is required for pilotage.